Craig Ross (footballer)

-Craig Alexander P. Ross (born 29 January 1990) is an English footballer who plays for National League side Woking.
+Craig Alexander P. Ross (born 29 January 1990) is an English footballer who plays as a goalkeeper for Woking, where he is also goalkeeping coach.

 Career

 Ross began his career in the academies at Southampton, Arsenal, Reading, Crystal Palace, Colchester United and Woking.

 He then joined Ashford Town (Middlesex) in 2008, before joining Carshalton Athletic.
 Brief spells at Godalming Town and Welling United followed, before joining Hampton & Richmond Borough.

 Ross joined Cambridge United in August 2012 as backup to Jonathan Hedge.
 During the season he was loaned to Eastbourne Borough, who he joined permanently for 2013–14.

 He briefly joined Farnborough at the start of 2014–15, before joining Whitehawk.
 After two years with the Hawks, he joined Macclesfield Town for 2016–17.
 He joined Barnet on a one-year deal on 1 July 2017 after rejecting a new deal with the Silkmen.
 Ross made his debut for the Bees in the EFL Cup against Brighton & Hove Albion on 22 August 2017.
 He played 33 league games for the Bees that season but his contract was not renewed following their relegation.

 He was released by Barnet at the end of the 2017–18 season.

 Following a spell with Leatherhead, Ross returned to Woking in September 2018.
 On the same day of his arrival, he made his debut during a 2–2 draw against Torquay United.
 On 12 May 2019, Ross was part of the side that triumphed over Welling United in the National League South play-off final to secure promotion back to the National League at the first time of asking.
 On 12 April 2021, Ross signed a new two-year deal with the club.
+After falling out of favour following the arrival of Will Jääskeläinen, it was announced that he would leave the club following a five-year spell back with the Cardinals.
+Ross collated 198 appearances upon his return between 2018 and 2023.

+On 9 June 2023, Ross agreed to join fellow National League side, Maidenhead United.
+After 94 appearances, he left the club at the end of the 2024-25 season.

+Ross rejoined Woking as a player/goalkeeping coach ahead of the 2025-26 season.